learn-co-curriculum/ttt-3-display_board-example/README.md

 *Don't forget to hit enter after you paste.
 You should see `=> :display_board`*

-Now you can evoke your method by calling it:
+Now you can invoke your method by calling it:

 ```
 // ♥ irb